MaastrichtU-IDS/fair-test/docs/usage.md

 uvicorn main:app --reload
 ```

+!!! info "Example details"

-> Checkout in the `example/README.md` for more details, such as deploying it with docker.
+    Checkout in the `example/README.md` file for more details, such as deploying it with docker.

 ## More examples

-Checkout the [`example`](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example) folder for a complete working app example to get started, including a docker deployment.
+Checkout the [`example`](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example){:target="_blank"} folder for a complete working app example to get started, including a docker deployment.

-If you want to start from a project with everything ready to deploy in production we recommend you to fork the [fair-enough-metrics repository](https://github.com/MaastrichtU-IDS/fair-enough-metrics).
+If you want to start from a project with everything ready to deploy in production we recommend you to fork the [fair-enough-metrics repository](https://github.com/MaastrichtU-IDS/fair-enough-metrics){:target="_blank"}.

-ℹ️ You are welcome to submit a pull request to propose to add your tests to the FAIR enough metrics API in production: [https://metrics.api.fair-enough.semanticscience.org](https://metrics.api.fair-enough.semanticscience.org)
+ℹ️ You are welcome to submit a pull request to propose to add your tests to the FAIR enough metrics API in production: [https://metrics.api.fair-enough.semanticscience.org](https://metrics.api.fair-enough.semanticscience.org){:target="_blank"}